-Information regarding the re-registration will be sent to the new owner and new registration holder using the details provided in this section.
+Information regarding the re-registration will be sent to the new registration holder using the details provided in this section.

-Name of the new owner (Company/ Trading Name): Name of contact person for new registration holder:

-Responsible position, e.g.

-Director, CEO, etc.:
+Name of the new owner (Company/ Trading Name): Name of contact person for new registration holder: Responsible position, e.g. Director, CEO, etc.:

 Company Registration

 Number:

 Physical address:

 Postal address:

 Postal code: Cell:

 Telephone:

 E-mail:

-DETAILS OF THE DEVELOPMENT AND ASSOCIATED INFRASTRUCTURE REGISTERED egistered facility Provide details of the existing registered facility
+DETAILS OF THE DEVELOPMENT AND ASSOCIATED INFRASTRUCTURE REGISTERED